 Weirdly, there are more academic Carnegie buildings in Virginia than public Carnegie Libraries (Norfolk and Waynesboro).

-1934 Curt Teich card in Georgian architecture.
+1934 Curt Teich card showing Georgian Revival architecture.
 That medical arts building in the background looks like it may have been a hotel at one point in time.

 The powers that be turned down two Carnegie grants.
 As a result, there was no public library service in the city